aktualisiert

 Beschreibung

-Hello, I’m originally from Tokyo.
-After spending many years building my career in the corporate world in Tokyo, I’m now beginning a new chapter — one that is slower, more grounded, and closer to nature.
+I’m originally from Tokyo.
+After many years working in the corporate world, I’m now beginning a new chapter in rural Japan — one that feels slower, simpler, and closer to nature.

-My main project is the restoration of a traditional Edo-period kominka (Japanese farmhouse) in a rural part of southern Nagano Prefecture, in a village officially recognised as one of Japan’s “Most Beautiful Villages”.
+My main project is caring for and gradually restoring a traditional Edo-period kominka, an old Japanese farmhouse, in a rural part of southern Nagano Prefecture.
+The village is officially recognised as one of Japan’s “Most Beautiful Villages”.

-For me, this project is not simply about restoring an old house.
-It is about preserving a way of life, caring for local culture and traditions, and building something lasting for the future.
+For me, this project is not just about caring for an old house.
+It is about preserving a way of life, respecting local culture and traditions, and slowly learning how to live well in an old rural home.

 • Arten von Hilfe und Lernmöglichkeiten